A Guide to Wood Veneers

 Annual growth rings – tree species that are grown in countries with temperate climate have growth rings that are well-defined in terms of the weather variations of the seasons.
 The density and colors between the rings are distinctive, providing unique patterns when the wood is sawed.
 In comparison, tropical tree species have steadier growth patterns.

 Heartwood – if you want durability, you should examine the heartwood.
-It’s made up of inactive tree cells that are formed in the living cells of the inner sapwood rings.
+It’s made up of inactive tree cells that are formed in the living cells of the inner sapwood rings which can also provide a wide variation in color.
 The materials that are deposited in them make the wood more durable.

 Medullary rays – these are the parts that store and transport food produced by the tree.
 The rays radially extend from the center of a tree toward its circumference.
 They produce the fleck effect on the log.